Brian O'Conner: The Fate of the Furious

-Brian does not appear in The Fate of the Furious, but he, alongside Mia, is seen in a photo in Dom's car.
-He is also mentioned by Roman and Letty as when Dom betrays the team, Roman suggests that Brian be called to help them figure out why Dom betrayed them.
-But Letty reminded him that they all agreed to keep Brian and Mia retired from the team due to them wanting a normal life and for the safety of their children.
+Brian does not make a physical appearance in The Fate of the Furious, but he, alongside Mia, is seen in a photo in Dom's car.
+He is also mentioned by Roman and Letty as when Dom betrays the team, Roman suggests that Brian would know why Dom betrayed them, but Letty reminded him that they all agreed to keep Brian and Mia retired from the team due to them wanting a normal life and for the safety of their children.
 Dom later names his son after Brian.

 F9

-Brian does not appear in F9.
+Brian does not physically appear in F9.
 However, Mia returns to the team when she learns that their current target is Jakob, the third Toretto sibling, who was separated from the family years ago, and informs Dom that Brian is looking after the children (including Dom's own son).
-The film concludes with Brian arriving at Dom's house in his blue Nissan Skyline to join the rest of the team in a post-mission barbecue, although he is not seen directly.
+The film concludes with Brian arriving at Dom's house in his blue Nissan Skyline to join the rest of the team in a post-mission barbecue, although he is not featured directly.
+Despite being an unseen background character in the film itself, Brian does make an appearance via archival footage in the film's trailer (alongside his son Jack).

+Fast X

+While not appearing in the current-day events of the film, Brian and Dom's previous vault heist is seen in the opening of the film via archival footage, introducing the film's villain, Dante, the son of Hernan Reyes.

 Character, traits and abilities

 Brian's charismatic, level-headed personality often contrasts with Toretto's aggressive behavior.
 Despite his composure, Brian is a secret adrenaline junkie; once, he confides in Dom (when describing the challenges of fatherhood) that he misses the dangerous lifestyle.
 He is also shown to be brave, particularly when protecting friends or loved ones by making seemingly lethal, impulsive or courageous decisions.

 Brian was first unknown with the car tuning community, but after with meeting Toretto, he became more positive, active in the racing scene, becoming a skilled mechanic.

 Brian is very interested in tuners, especially Nissan Skyline models.
 He owned two Nissan Skyline GT-R R34's (one in the second movie and one in the fourth), Nissan C10 Skyline and finally a Nissan GT-R.

 Apart from Skylines, Brian has owned: a tuned Mitsubishi Eclipse in the first film (but it's hinted this was paid for by the LAPD-FBI task force he had gone undercover for), a Lancer Evo, a Subaru (twice) and a Supra (twice).

+Brian is shown to be an excellent hand-to-hand combatant.
+While Dom utilizes fighting techniques based on his impressive strength Brian utilizes his training from his time in law enforcement possessing martial arts abilities and extensive hand-to-hand combat skills.